datapane/fe-hiring-challenge/README.md

 ## Requirements

-- Whilst we recommend using a CSS or Component library, we advise excising judgment in not picking an existing `cron`-like component off-the-shelf that implements the task entirely
+- Whilst we recommend using a CSS or Component library, we advise exercising judgment in not picking an existing `cron`-like component off-the-shelf that implements the task entirely
 - The component should be styled well and look complete
 - The component should be standalone and presented via Storybook or Historie
 - Instructions should be provided on how to build / bundle / start the system